|Academic Profile |

 • Biomedical instrumentation

-• Computer simulation of electromagnetic wave in tissue
+• Computer simulation of light propagation in tissue

 - A technique for focusing laser light though fog based on optical cavity